Onkar-mantri/Smart-Home-using-RTOS/README.md

 # ESP32 Smart Curtain Control System

 ### Overview
-Design and implement a Smart Home Automation System using any Microcontroller, where multiple tasks are executed concurrently using an RTOS.
+Design and implement a Smart Home Automation System using ESP32 Microcontroller, where multiple tasks are executed concurrently using an RTOS.
 The tasks should include environmental monitoring, lighting control, security, a user interface, and motor control with PID, all running simultaneously with priority management.

 ### Features
 -  **Automatic Curtain Control** (Based on temperature)